Educational Psychology & Methodology Master of Science Degree Program

 Measurement and evaluation

-- Of the remaining 12 credits, 3 courses (9 credits) should be taken within the division (at least 6 hours of these at the 600 or above level), and 1 course (3 credits) outside the division.
+- The remaining 4 courses (12 credits) are electives.
+Three courses (9 credits) should be taken within the division (at least 6 hours of these at the 600 or above level) and 1 course (3 credits) outside the division.